joseph-flinn/site/data/posts/0035-personal-vs-org-productivity.md

-!! title: Personal Productivity vs organizational Productivity !! slug: personal-vs-org-productivity
+!! title: Personal Productivity vs Organizational Productivity !! slug: personal-vs-org-productivity
 !! published: 2024-04-01
 !! description: A discussion on an interesting perspective of personal productivity from the systems thinking perspective and the affect that it has on the greater group.